DenisCarriere/gpsimage/README.md

 # GPSImage Library

-Retrieves GPS data from Geo-referenced.
+Retrieves GPS data from Geo-referenced Photos.

-GPS Image will contain all the geo-referenced information from an image.
+GPS Image will find all available geo-referenced information from the image.

 Every task is made easy!

-With tons of ``help`` & ``debug`` commands!

 ## Install